-You install Annotate PRO for Microsoft Word (2016, 2019, O365 versions) from the Microsoft Office Store which you reach from the Insert tab inside Microsoft Word.
+You install Annotate PRO for Microsoft Word (2016/19/21 or O365 versions) from the Microsoft Office Store which you reach from the Insert tab inside Microsoft Word.

 Annotate PRO is forever free.
 Create as many Libraries, Groups, and Comments as you’d like – then use them in Word, Google Docs, Canvas, Schoology, Blackboard – almost anywhere you type.

-Annotate PRO College Edition adds 250+ more pre-written comments suitable for college and high school writing feedback.
-We also offer a Legal Writing Edition and are working on additional libraries for English Language Learners and Presentation Skills.
+The trial comes with access to Annotate PRO College Edition which adds 250+ more pre-written comments suitable for college and high school writing feedback.
+We also offer Libraries for Presentation Skills, Legal Writing, and more.
 Most powerfully, organizations can license Annotate PRO and then create their own libraries to be automatically shared across all faculty.
 Whether you are running a writing across the curriculum initiative, a tutoring team, or a professional editing operation, Annotate PRO can bring cloud comment libraries into your daily work, saving hours of effort while helping create much more detailed feedback.

 Annotate PRO for Microsoft Word Gettin’ Started Guide:

 First, make sure your Microsoft Word installation is up to date.
 Microsoft are releasing updates that directly affect add-ins like AP on a monthly basis.
 AP may work on older versions of Windows and Office, but we only officially support Windows 10 and newer running Office 16 (2016/19/21 and O365).
 If you’re stuck running an older version and it works, great!
 If not you’ll have to update.

 Steps to install the free Annotate PRO Microsoft Word App: